Answers to some problems about graph coloring test graphs: Introduction

 \section{Introduction}

-Using topological methods to graph coloring problem is started from Lov$\acute{\rm a}$sz' proof of Kneser conjecture \cite{Lov1}.
-Lov$\acute{\rm a}$sz defined the neighborhood complexes and showed that the connectivity of the neighborhood complex gives a lower bound of the chromatic number.
-Babson and Kozlov investigated the Hom complexes in \cite{BK1}, and showed that their topologies are related to chromatic numbers.
-A test graph is a graph $T$ such that some inequality between the topological invariants of ${\rm Hom}(T,G)$ and $\chi (G)$ holds for every graph $G$.
-Precise definitions we need are prepared in Section 2.
+One of the most remarkable applications of algebraic topology to combinatorics is Lov$\acute{\rm a}$sz' proof of the Kneser conjecture.
+In \cite{Lov1}, Lov$\acute{\rm a}$sz introduced the neighborhood complex $N(G)$ of a graph $G$, and showed that the connectivity of $N(G)$ gives a lower bound for the chromatic number of $G$.

-Kozlov suggested the following problems in \cite{Koz1} about test graphs.
+The Hom complexes of graphs were defined by Lov$\acute{\rm a}$sz and were first mainly investigated by Babson and Kozlov in \cite{BK1} and \cite{BK2}.
+The Hom complex ${\rm Hom}(K_2,G)$ from the complete graph $K_2$ with 2-vertices to a graph $G$ is homotopy equivalent to the neighborhood complex $N(G)$ of $G$.
+Kozlov introduced the notion of homotopy and Stiefel-Whitney test graphs in \cite{Koz1}.
+A test graph is a graph $T$ such that a certain inequality holds between a topological invariant of ${\rm Hom}(T,G)$ and the chromatic number of $G$.
+For example, the graph $K_2$ is a homotopy test graph.
+The conjecture by Lov$\acute{\rm a}$sz states that odd cycles are homotopy test graphs, and this conjecture was solved by Babson and Kozlov in \cite{BK2}.

-\begin{prob} Is a graph $G$ with $\chi (G)=2$ a homotopy test graph?
-(See Conjecture 6.2.1 of \cite{Koz1}\footnote{The precise statement of the conjecture of \cite{Koz1} is ``Every connected bipartite graph is a homotopy test graph."
-In some references, a graph $G$ is said to be bipartite if $\chi(G) \leq 2$.
-But in \cite{Koz1}, Kozlov seems to consider that a bipartite graph is a graph whose chromatic number is 2.
-Indeed, it is obvious that, if $\chi(T)=1$ or $0$, then $T$ is not a homotopy test graph.}) \end{prob}
+In \cite{Koz1} Kozlov suggested a number of problems about test graphs.
+The purpose of this paper is to solve two of them:

-\begin{prob} Does there exist a graph $T$ having two different flipping involutions, $\gamma_1$ and $\gamma_2$, such that $(T,\gamma_1)$ is a Stiefel-Whitney test graph, whereas $(T,\gamma_2)$ is not?
-(See Section 6.1 of \cite{Koz1}) \end{prob}
+\begin{prob}[Conjecture 6.2.1 of \cite{Koz1}\footnote{The precise statement of the conjecture of \cite{Koz1} is ``Every connected bipartite graph is a homotopy test graph".
+Here we should consider bipartite graphs as graphs with $\chi(G) =2$ since graphs with $\chi(G) \leq 1$ are clearly not homotopy test graphs.}] Is a graph $G$ with $\chi(G) = 2$ a homotopy test graph? \end{prob}

-In this paper, we give the answers of these problems.
-The following is the answer of Problem 1.
+\begin{prob}[Section 6.1 of \cite{Koz1}] Does there exist a graph $K$ having two different flipping involutions $\gamma_1$ and $\gamma_2$, such that $(K,\gamma_1)$ is a Stiefel-Whitney test graph, whereas $(K,\gamma_2)$ is not? \end{prob}